Skip to main content

 When dealing with confidential or sensitive materials, you have options to control how your content is accessed.
 You can set who can view your shared link, and you can add passwords and expiration dates to your link.

-One other way to further control access to shared files is to enter the specific people you want to have access.
-To do this, select the Share button on dropbox.com, the desktop app, or the badge on any Microsoft Office files saved in your Dropbox.
+Another way to further control access to shared files is to enter the specific people you want to have access.
+To do this, click the Share button on dropbox.com, the desktop app, or the badge on any Microsoft Office files saved in your Dropbox.
 Then type in the email addresses of the people you want to have access.

 Keep it (even more) secure - How do I share and collaborate with my team?